 So, after convincing myself I couldn’t have it, I changed my mind and decided I’d create it on my own.
 I opened myself up to the possibility of getting it and, within a few weeks, I was part of a circle of women that meets on the full moon each month.
 I talk more about the details of that group in the video below.

 There are so many ways to create your own creative women’s circle.
-And, to prove that point, I invited my friend Kelsey Mech (who is also a member of The Dabblist Collective) to share the story of how she created her own group this year.
+And, to prove that point, I invited my friend Kelsey Mech (who is also a member of The Creative Sisterhood) to share the story of how she created her own group this year.
 Check it out!

 Some Takeaways from our Conversation: